AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 Browse the provided links in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaign-home.html){target="_blank"} to learn more.

-* External accounts.
-[Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/external-accounts.html){target="_blank"}
+* **External accounts**.
+Adobe Campaign comes with a set of pre-defined external accounts to connect with external systems.
+As a Campaign System Administrator, you can create and manage external accounts from the client console only.[Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/external-accounts.html){target="_blank"}
-* Schema creation and extension.
+* **Schema creation and extension**.
+Schema creation, modification, and extension are restricted to advanced users.
+These capabilities are only available from the client console.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/developer/shemas-forms/schemas.html){target="_blank"}
-* Data management workflow activities: Data loading, Extraction (file), Update data, Edit schema, Import/export technical workflows.
+* **Data management** workflow activities.
+Data Management combines a set of activities for solving complex targeting issues by offering more efficient and flexible tools.
+These activities include: Data loading, Extraction (file), Update data, Edit schema, Import/export technical workflows.
+They are only available in the client console.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/automation/workflows/introduction/wf-type/targeting-workflows.html#data-management){target="_blank"}
-* Campaign configuration and connection to external systems.
+* **Federated Data Access**.
+Campaign configuration and connection to external systems are restricted to advanced users and only available from the client console.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/connect/fda.html){target="_blank"}

 ## Approvals {#approvals-capabilities}